 how to reduce spam score

-Lowering your spam rating isn't approximately tricking the system—it's approximately improving your internet site's domain integrity.
+Lowering your spam score isn't about tricking the system—it's about improving your website's domain integrity and trust flow.

 Practical Steps:

-• Audit Outbound Links: Remove or upload rel="nofollow" to beside the point external links.
+• Audit Outbound Links: Remove or add rel="nofollow" links to inappropriate external links.

-• Enhance Content Quality: Improve thin content by including intensity, visuals, and updated facts.
+• Enhance Content Quality: Improve thin content by adding depth, visuals, and updated information.

-• Avoid Cloaking and Redirect Loops: Keep redirects easy and obvious.
+• Avoid Cloaking and Redirect Loops: Keep redirects simple and transparent.

-• Anchor Text Optimization: Use branded or natural language anchors rather than genuine-suit keywords.
+• Anchor Text Optimization: Use branded or natural language anchors rather than exact-match keywords.

-• Disavow Suspicious Backlinks: If you are getting links from high-junk mail domains, don't forget disavowing them thru Google Search Console.
+• Disavow Suspicious Backlinks: If you're getting links from high-spam domains, consider using the disavow links tool through Google Search Console.

 Also Read: SEO vs. Content Marketing: Which One Drives More Blog Traffic?